zama-ai/tfhe-rs/tfhe/docs/shortint/operations.md

 }
 ```

-### Univariate function evaluations
+#### univariate function evaluations

-A simple example on how to use this operation to homomorphically compute
-the hamming weight (i.e., the number of bit equals to one) of an encrypted
+A simple example on how to use this operation to homomorphically compute the hamming weight (i.e., the number of bits equal to one) of an encrypted number.
-number.

 ```rust
 use tfhe::shortint::prelude::*;

 fn main() {